 1) Installation: #1 reason of failure of lithium batteries.
 It is crucial to ensure you do the following: Install in a safe place away from elements.
 Use the proper battery tray, box and straps as needed.
 Try to keep in a place that will not get submerged or too wet.
 Our batteries have a HIGH IP rating but water can cause corrosion and premature wear if not found early.
 Make sure your wiring is clean, proper cables and connections are used, and then use dielectric grease on all connections to prevent corrosion.
 Check your connections regularly to make sure they are secured and tight.

 2) Charging: Proper charging is huge for lithium and by far, different than your standard Lead Acid batteries.
 First, do not charge lithium batteries below freezing.
 All 12.8V LiFePO4 batteries require a 14.6v CC/CV charge (BULK) and then when fully charged, rest to about 13.5V+.
 Most AGM chargers are capable of doing this as long as their float is at 13.5V or less (float is useless on LiFePO4 Batteries).
-You never want to desulfate a lithium battery.
+Our NMC batteries require our 16.8V charger only.
+Never mount or charge your lithium batteries outdoors without the proper on board waterproof rated charger.
+You never want to disulfate a lithium battery.
 The best chargers for marine applications are available through us or listed below:

 - Minnkota Precision (AGM MODE) - New Lithium Chargers in 2021!

 - NOCO GEN5 or GENPRO (available on our website)

 - Power Pole - only with dedicated 24v and 36V batteries (not 12V in series)

 - Dual Pro - Only when provisioned for LiFePO4 lithium